siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 they have already been bodily tracked.
 Some are never made explicit at all, and yet still steer action.

-This fits the broader line of TEOS as well: the self is not a point.
+The self is not a point.
 It is an extended, looped organization.
 Recognition therefore need not be localized to a single narrow site either.

 ## Rhythms Help Organize Recognition